-also generally imposed as a remedy in those countries where this type of PI access was needed for the networks' rollout (14 NRAs).
 Additionally, dark fiber was regulated as auxiliary to the PI wholesale access services by 12 of the NRAs out of the 20 that replied to this question in the survey.
 For example, in France access to dark fiber was imposed only in the case of backhaul, while in Belgium dark fiber was only an alternative in the case of the drop cable, when there was no duct available.
-In the same vein, in Portugal when there was no space in a certain duct, the obligation for access to the dark fiber of the SMP operator applied.
-But there were other approaches, as well - in Italy, dark fiber was imposed as a remedy independently from the availability of access to PI (i.e. dark fiber was seen as a distinct remedy).
+In the same vein, in Portugal when there was no space in a certain duct, the obligation for access to the dark fiber of the SMP operator applies, as it does in Ireland as well.
+But there were other approaches, as well - in Italy, dark fiber was seen as a distinct remedy).
 In a similar vein, in Liechtenstein the main obligations pertained de facto to access to the dark fiber loop and access to civil assets was subsidiary.
-Finally, in Croatia the SMP operator on the WLA and WCA markets was obliged to provide a dark fiber service for backhaul link up to the access points where the wholesale services were provided.
+Finally, in Croatia the SMP operator on the WLA and WCA markets was obliged to provide a dark fiber service for backhaul link up to the access points where the wholesale services are provided.

 When asked about the scope of PI in relation to the networks' part they apply to, NRAs had generally indicated that in-building infrastructure was deemed outside the scope of SMP physical access regulation (14 NRAs excluded explicitly in-building cables from the SMP access obligations).
-Some of the reasons mentioned by NRAs pointed to the fact that the inbuilding infrastructure belonged to the owner of the building (AK and ANACOM), that access to it was covered by specific/national legislation that transposed the BCRD/GIA26 or that it may be considered as part of symmetric regulation (ComReg), the respective NRAs having seen therefore no need for extra regulation under the asymmetric regime.
+Some of the reasons mentioned by NRAs pointed to the fact that the inbuilding infrastructure belonged to the owner of the building (AK and ANACOM), that access to it was covered by specific/national legislation that transposed the BCRD/GIA or that it may be considered as part of symmetric regulation (ComReg), the respective NRAs having seen therefore no need for extra regulation under the asymmetric regime.

 A detailed overview of the answers is provided in table AII.13 of Annex II.
-Most NRAs (18) that responded to this question regulated the access to the local segment27.
+Most NRAs (18) that responded to this question regulated the access to the local segment.
 In the case of NKom, the market decision limited the PIA obligation to areas where the SMP operator did not deploy a fiber-based VHCN network, as in areas with deployment by the SMP operator other wholesale access products were found available.
-Likewise, a considerable number of NRAs (16) regulated the access to backhaul28 as well.
+Likewise, a considerable number of NRAs (16) regulated the access to backhaul as well.
 However, the picture is more nuanced regarding regulation of the entire physical network (e.g. including the backbone segment).
-10 NRAs replied that they regulated access to the entire physical network within the scope of the ex ante regulation.
-As an example, ComReg explained that, on the basis of its market decision, the obligation of access to PI was meant to benefit any authorized operator availing of access in connection with the provision of an electronic communications network and/or service, regardless of the nature of the network (access and/or core network) or service (and which may include without limitation broadband, broadband enabled services, such as IPTV, VOIP, leased lines, fronthaul/backhaul for fixed and mobile services, including inter-connecting colocated equipment etc.).
+10 NRAs replied that regulated access to the entire physical network is within the scope of the ex ante regulation.
+As an example, ComReg explained that, on the basis of its market decision, the obligation of access to PI means that any authorized operator involved in the provision of an electronic communications network and/or service, regardless of the nature of the network (access and/or core network) or service (and which may include without limitation broadband, broadband enabled services, such as IPTV, VOIP, leased lines, fronthaul/backhaul for fixed and mobile services, including inter-connecting co-located equipment etc.) can avail of regulated access to PI from the SMP Operator.